tezos/tezos-mirror/docs/developer/python_testing_framework.rst

 looked for.

 2. The ``SandboxMultibranch`` launcher is instanciated by map from ids to branches.
-Then everytime we launch a node or a deamon the actual binary will be selected according to the map.
+Then everytime we launch a node or a daemon the actual binary will be selected according to the map.

 Tests using specific revisions are in ``tests/multibranch`` and aren't run by